kubernetes/website/content/en/docs/concepts/services-networking/network-policies.md

 ### Default deny all ingress traffic

-You can create a "default" isolation policy for a namespace by creating a NetworkPolicy that selects all pods but does not allow any ingress traffic to those pods.
+You can create a "default" ingress restriction policy for a namespace by creating a NetworkPolicy that selects all pods but does not allow any ingress traffic to those pods.
+This does not affect what egress is allowed from those pods.

 {{< codenew file="service/networking/network-policy-default-deny-ingress.yaml" >}}

-This ensures that even pods that aren't selected by any other NetworkPolicy will still be isolated.
-This policy does not change the default egress isolation behavior.
+This ensures that even pods that aren't selected by any other NetworkPolicy will still deny ingress by default.

-### Default allow all ingress traffic
+### Allow all ingress traffic

-If you want to allow all traffic to all pods in a namespace (even if policies are added that cause some pods to be treated as "isolated"), you can create a policy that explicitly allows all traffic in that namespace.
+If you want to allow all ingress to all pods in a namespace, you can create a policy that explicitly allows all traffic into pods in that namespace.
+With this policy in place, no addition of other policies will cause any ingress to those pods to be disallowed.
+This policy has no effect on what egress is allowed from those pods.

 {{< codenew file="service/networking/network-policy-allow-all-ingress.yaml" >}}

 ### Default deny all egress traffic

-You can create a "default" egress isolation policy for a namespace by creating a NetworkPolicy that selects all pods but does not allow any egress traffic from those pods.
+You can create a "default" egress restriction policy for a namespace by creating a NetworkPolicy that selects all pods but does not allow any egress traffic from those pods.
+This does not affect what ingress is allowed to those pods.

 {{< codenew file="service/networking/network-policy-default-deny-egress.yaml" >}}

-This ensures that even pods that aren't selected by any other NetworkPolicy will not be allowed egress traffic.
-This policy does not change the default ingress isolation behavior.
+This ensures that even pods that aren't selected by any other NetworkPolicy will deny egress by default.

-### Default allow all egress traffic
+### Allow all egress traffic

-If you want to allow all traffic from all pods in a namespace (even if policies are added that cause some pods to be treated as "isolated"), you can create a policy that explicitly allows all egress traffic in that namespace.
+If you want to allow all traffic from all pods in a namespace, you can create a policy that explicitly allows all egress traffic from pods in that namespace.
+With this policy in place, no addition of other policies will cause any egress from those pods to be denied.
+This policy has no effect on what ingress is allowed to those pods.

 {{< codenew file="service/networking/network-policy-allow-all-egress.yaml" >}}